richardguerin/Speaker-Recognition/README.md

-# Speaker Recognition
+# Speaker Verification
-A simple speaker recognition system.
+A simple speaker verification system.

 Praat is used to extract data from a collection of mp3 files containing speech, each of which is marked as being my voice or not my voice.